If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Watch out for: Independent personality

-Australian Shepherds bring endurance, agility, and strong handler focus.
-They’re ideal for technical terrain and runners who want a highly engaged dog.
+Australian Shepherds have endurance, agility, and strong handler focus.
+They’re a good match for technical terrain and runners who want a dog that stays engaged.

 Best for: Trail runners, hikers